-Always a focal point of Google IO, the event’s standalone, geodesic domes and sleek airclad structures — aka Sandboxes — are dotted across the Google IO 2019 campus, and are the perfect place for attendees to learn, explore, and directly interact with new Google products and technology via interactive demos, physical installations, and more.
+Always a focal point, the event’s standalone, geodesic domes and sleek air-clad structures — aka Sandboxes — are the perfect place for attendees to learn, explore, and directly interact with new Google products and technology via interactive demos, physical installations, and more.

 At the Cloud — CICD dome, a visual metaphor explores Google’s setup for CICD (Continuous Integration, Continuous Delivery) during app deployment on the Android platform.
 A large monitor displays copy and graphics, while a scenic train display communicates the overarching narrative.
 The dome’s Lego train is designed to represent an update that needs to go through the Build, Test, and Deploy processes.
 Each fork in the track represents a different sub-process within the CICD sequence that needs to be completed.
 If a failure is triggered at any point, the track reroutes the train back to the beginning to start the process all over again.
 When there are no errors throughout the CICD process, the train completes its journey, symbolizing entry into the Google Play app store.
 Animations and graphics on Billboards (large Pixel XL phones) and large screens provide more details to help viewers understand the complete process.

-One of the most exciting Google I/O 2019 Sandbox elements?
-An app built using Google Maps and Google Cloud Functions that allows users to pick the right route to Shoreline Amphitheatre.
+Google Maps - An app built using Google Maps and Google Cloud Functions allows users to pick the right route to Shoreline Amphitheatre.
 Users get to learn all about the benefits of building products with Google Cloud Functions in a way that is completely interactive and most of all… FUN!
 To note, Cloud Functions use serverless cloud infrastructure that scales up and down based on user demand and they are charged based on that usage only.
-This in turn, leads to more efficiency and savings over traditional server based cloud products.
+This, in turn, leads to more efficiency and savings over traditional server-based cloud products.